muggy8/improbable/have-and-havenot/fm9kS34V.md

 Once it was all over.
 I took a step back and covered my bleeding arm with some cloth.

-I've seen other cleric's do this to treat this kinds of injuries so I knew it was at least somewhat effective.
+I've seen other clerics do this to treat these kinds of injuries so I knew it was at least somewhat effective.

 I looked towards the aquarium again and wondered what kind of champion would come next.